devopsjesus/dscpush/README.md

 DscPush is a class-based Desired State Configuration (DSC) management framework primarily contained in a single module.
 It is written entirely in PowerShell, and there are no external dependencies (SQL, IIS, DLLs, etc).

 # Features
+## Single Configuration Data File
 - Configuration data for any collection of target nodes is stored in and referenced from a single custom data file
 - Called a "NodeDefinition" script
 - Outputs custom-typed objects when executed
 - Contains all the data values to satisfy Node configuration
 - Includes target Node network configuration information
   - Same network information is used to [generate and configure Hyper-V VMs](https://github.com/devopsjesus/dscpush/blob/compositeResources/deployVM-HyperV.ps1)

-- Secure Sensitive information
+## Secure Sensitive information
 - Passwords can be stored securely using generated AES256 key
 - MOF Encryption
   - Built-in components generate or publish information encryption certificates to secure MOF files
     - Share a PK from the authoring Node, or generate the PK on the target Node

-- Configure LCM settings from the authoring node
+## Deploy "Roles" to Target Nodes
 - A "Deployment Composite Resource Module" (called RoleDeploy) stores deployable "Roles" as custom composite resources
 - "Roles" - just like usual composite resources - contain all the resources necessary to deploy an application or collection of settings to the target Node
 - Allows for the flexibility of deploying partial configurations without their limitations
 - Roles should be owned by their product teams
 - Formalizes and organizes required modules and resources for all the composite resources in a single module

+## Module and Resource Management
 - Downloads all required modules and resource modules dynamically
 - Scans the RoleDeploy module for instances of `Import-DscResource`
   - `ModuleVersion` Parameter is considered a required Parameter for all instances of the `Import-DscResource` CmdLet
   - Does not support use of importing single resources using the `Name` Parameter
   - E.g. `Import-DscResource -ModuleName RoleDeploy -ModuleVersion 1.0.0.0`
 - Compares the generated list to the RequiredModules array in the RoleDeploy module manifest and reports discrepencies
 - Activated by using the `SeedDscResources` switch from the [deploy script](https://github.com/devopsjesus/dscpush/blob/compositeResources/deploy.ps1)
 - Can optionally scan the `PsModulePath` for any instances of required modules and removes them
   - Actived by using the `SanitizeModulePaths` switch

+## Remote Content Copy
 - Copies all required supporting files to the target Node
 - Copies DSC Resource Modules and the contents of a "ContentStore" directory to the target Node
   - These operations can be specified separately
   - This allows for speedier development by optionally turning off the ContentStore copy, which can be time consuming with large amounts of files
-    - The destination of the ContentStore on the target is specified in the NodeDefinition file
+- ContentStore information is stored in the NodeDefinition file
+  - If a Node is marked as a ContentHost, the ContentStore directory is copied to the target
+    - In this case, file paths referenced in the Variables property of the TargetNode should all be local paths
+  - If a Node is not marked as a ContentHost, the ContentStore directory is not copied to the target
+    - In this case, the ContentStorePath property of that TargetNode should be a UNC path to a Node that is marked as a ContentHost
+    - Composite Resources published to Nodes not marked as a ContentHost will typically need to check for UNC paths passed in and copy remote files locally using the File resource
+    - This method removes the burden of file copy batches to target Nodes from the authoring Node
+      - Speeds up development, testing, and deployment
+      - Also allows for more granular management of the resources' required files
 - Attempts to enable and use SMB3 - via PSDrive on the target Node
   - Opens firewall ports automatically
   - Falls back on copying files over PsSession if PSDrive cannot be established

+## But wait!
+There's more...
+- Configure LCM settings from the authoring node

 # Requirements